contractautomataproject/ContractAutomataLib/README.md

 also used by the `FMCA` class for computing the orchestration of the service product line (i.e. the union of the mpc of the canonical products).

-<h1>Tutorials</h1>
-A first video tutorial is available at https://www.youtube.com/watch?v=LAzCEQtYOhU  and it shows the usage of the tool for composing automata and compute orchestrations of product lines, using the examples published in JSCP2020.
-The directory demoJSCP contains an executable jar and the models used in this tutorial.

-The second video tutorial, https://youtu.be/W0BHlgQEhIk, shows the computation of orchestrations and choreographies for the examples published in LMCS2020.
-The directory demoLMCS2020 contains an executable jar and the models used in this tutorial.

 <h1>Documentation</h1>